tmobile/magentaA11y/_checklist-native/modal.md

 - Tapping outside the modal to close can not be the only option for screen reader users when the modal covers other content

 ### Name
-- Programmatic name describes the purpose of the modal
+- Programmatic name describes the purpose of the modal or any interactive element
-- By default, the programmatic name is the title of the modal.

 - **Android Views**
   - Use Android view component `AlertDialog` for the modal, its default accessibility behavior will cover the programmatic name by using the title text.